BayraktarLab/cell2location/README.md

   path/to/cell2location-latest.sif \
   /bin/bash -c "cd /working_directory && HOME=$(mktemp -d) jupyter notebook --notebook-dir=/working_directory --NotebookApp.token='cell2loc' --ip=0.0.0.0 --port=1237 --no-browser --allow-root"
 ```
-Replace 1) the path to `/bin/singularity` with the one availlable on your system; 2) the working directory which you need to mount to the environment (`/nfs/working_directory:/working_directory`); 3) path to the singularity image
+Replace 1) the path to `/bin/singularity` with the one availlable on your system; 2) the working directory to the directory which you need to mount to the environment (`/nfs/working_directory:/working_directory`); 3) path to the singularity image downloaded in step 1.

-3. Take a note of the cluster node that the notebook started on.
+3. Take a note of the cluster node name `node-name` that the job started on.
 Go to http://node-name:1237/?token= and log in using `cell2loc` token

 ## Documentation and API details